tjdfamily/tjdfamily.github.io/index.md

       Thank you for considering us in your journey!
       <br/>
       <br/>
-      We look forward to talking with you.
+      We look forward to talking with you!
       <br/>
       <br/>
-      Email or text or call.
+      Email, text or call.

     actions:
     - title: +1 (619) 536-4754